 When we talk about taking certain decisions they are broadly categorized into two ways.
-One is a subjective method that is traditional way of making decisions based on intuitions or certain notions and observations.
+One is a subjective method that is the traditional way of making decisions based on intuitions or certain notions and observations.
 Another way is scientific as this is the objective way of decision making that we usually regarded as data-driven decision making.
 Here we make use of certain quality data to make decisions.

 Now it must be clear that data-driven decision-making is the process of making decisions based on actual metrics.
 Whereas, in the subjective method, we use instinct or mere observations.